-Problem/Solution Fit is pursued by capturing your business model hypothesis and then doing Customer Discovery via what Ash calls Problem Interviews and Solutions Interviews with customers.
+Problem/Solution Fit is pursued by capturing your business model hypothesis and then doing Customer Discovery via problem interviews and solutions interviews with customers.
 Once you’ve validated from customers that you have a viable problem worth solving, you move into Product/Launch Fit.

 Finally, in pursuing Product/Market Fit you are trying to answer the ultimate question: “Have you built something customers want?”
 This is where the rubber hits the road, and you’re validating your complete product.
 Identifying the “right” metric or set of metrics, prioritizing your feature backlog, and ensuring retention and getting paid are critical to the success of achieving product/market fit.

-Having built and launched a number of new products as a product management professional, this workflow strikes me as one that could possibly be used by a product manager pursuing a new product idea or looking to introduce an existing product into a new market, vertical or channel.
-After all, the product manager in such a situation must be able to answer the same set of questions about who is the customer, what customer problem is the product trying to solve, and will enough customers care enough to pay for the solution profitably.
+This Lean Startup workflow is one that could be used by a product manager pursuing a new product idea or looking to introduce an existing product into a new market.
+After all, the product manager in such a situation must be able to answer the same set of questions about who is the customer, what customer problem is the product trying to solve, and will enough customers care enough to pay for the solution.
 The product manager typically starts with some sort of informed hypotheses to answer these questions, which form the basis of the product vision.
 And the product manager must stay in close touch with customers to validate whether the product is truly something they want.

 I feel there is one critical step missing in this workflow, though.
 It has to do with the unique situation product managers find themselves in versus entrepreneurs.
-Whereas an entrepreneur is trying to discover a business model that works, a product manager is typically an employee in an existing company already executing a (hopefully) repeatable and scalable business model.
-As such, the new product idea being pursued by the product manager, or the introduction of an existing product into a new market or vertical, could represent an extension to the company’s existing business model at the least or a disruption at most.
-Either way, because of the potential impact on the company’s (ostensibly) successful business model, a critical consideration for the product manager pursuing a new product or market is whether the new product is aligned with the company’s corporate strategy.
+Whereas an entrepreneur is trying to discover a business model that works, a product manager is typically an employee in an existing company already executing a repeatable and scalable business model.
+As such, the new product idea being pursued by the product manager could represent a change to the company’s existing business model.
+As such, because of the potential impact on the company’s existing business model, a critical consideration for the product manager pursuing a new product is whether the new product is aligned with the company’s corporate strategy.

 As such, Ash’s workflow can be modified as follows: